AngeloDotNet/CustomLibrary.EFCore/README.md

   //or you can customize the assembly for migrations using the syntax string migrationsAssembly = "MyAssembly.Migrations.MySQLDatabase";

-  services.AddDbContextGenericsMethods<MyDbContext>();
+  services.AddDbContextServicesGenerics<MyDbContext>();

   //if you use MySQL database
-  services.AddDbContextUseMySql(connectionString, retryOnFailure, migrationsAssembly);
+  services.AddDbContextForMySql(connectionString, retryOnFailure, migrationsAssembly);

-  //if you use PostgreSQL database services.AddDbContextUsePostgres(connectionString, retryOnFailure, migrationsAssembly);
+  //if you use PostgreSQL database services.AddDbContextForPostgres(connectionString, retryOnFailure, migrationsAssembly);

-  //if you use SQLServer database services.AddDbContextUseSQLServer(connectionString, retryOnFailure, migrationsAssembly);
+  //if you use SQLServer database services.AddDbContextForSQLServer(connectionString, retryOnFailure, migrationsAssembly);

-  //if you use SQLite database
-  //in this case the retryOnFailure is not necessary as SQLite is not subject to transient errors services.AddDbContextUseSQLite(connectionString, migrationsAssembly);
+  //if you use SQLite database but in this case the retryOnFailure is not necessary as SQLite is not subject to transient errors services.AddDbContextForSQLite(connectionString, migrationsAssembly);
 }
 ```